wpwupingwp/OGU/README.md

     The summary of all loci/fragments which only contains the variance information of each fragment.
 The only new field, *GapRatio*, means the ratio of the gap ("-") in the alignment.
-Higher value means the sequences may be too variaty that the alignment is not reliable.
+Higher value means the sequences may have too much insertion/deletion or the alignment is not reliable.
 * by_name

     The folder contains *"undivided"* sequences and intermediate results.